Welcome

 Who Should Attend: Manufacturing and Quality Engineers and Technicians, Industrial Engineers, individuals supporting Six Sigma projects, and/or individuals looking to achieve their Black Belt Certification.

-Instructor(s): Judy Johnson, Adam Collins, Les Goff, Ph.D. and Martin Konrad
+Instructor(s): Adam Collins, PE, Les Goff, Ph.D. and Harry Kitchens

 Time: 8:00AM - 5:00PM